 Support for Fashion Jewelry: The Collection of Barbara Berger generously provided by Miriam Haskell, with additional support from KLM Royal Dutch Airlines, the official airline of MAD.

-*A portion of the exhibition will be open through January 11, 2014.
+A portion of the exhibition will close on September 22, 2013.

 Did you know that over 95% of MAD's permanent collections is accessible online with high resolution images?
 Click here to see the collection.